Skip to content

 What Do Hedgehogs Eat?
 What are the Best Foods for Hedgehogs?

-Public awareness around global warming is on the rise – finally and thankfully.
-But partly linked to this climate crisis, we’ve also got a more silent crisis going on here, under our very noses.
-Natural habitats for native animals are rapidly declining, causing a massive fall in population numbers for many species such as skylarks, red squirrels, the small blue butterfly, bees and hoverflies, long-eared bats, and wildcats.
+Public awareness around global warming is finally on the rise – thank goodness!
+However, climate change is creating a ‘silent crisis’ under our very noses.
+Natural habitats for native animals are in rapid decline.
+This has caused a massive fall in population numbers for many species, such as skylarks, red squirrels, the small blue butterfly, bees and hoverflies, long-eared bats, and wildcats.

 One of the causes?
-As much as 90% of meadows have disappeared from the British countryside, rendering them homeless.
+Britain has lost as much as 90% of its meadows, rendering our spiny friends homeless.
 And hungry.

 Hungry hedgehog